-Risk assessments for stock feed, stock feed ingredients and stock feed additives are often complex and multifactorial.
-It is only after a review of all relevant information related to biosecurity risks has been completed, including all risk management measures, that a decision can be made as to whether a permit can be issued for a specific product.
-This process may require repeated contact with the applicant to seek additional information or clarify the information provided.
-It is expected that the additional information provided in this document may assist importers and manufacturers and expedite this process.
+Risk assessments for stock feed, stock feed ingredients and stock feed additives are complex and multifactorial.
+It is only after a review of all relevant information related to biosecurity risks, including all risk management measures, has been completed that a decision can be made as to whether a permit can be issued for a specific product.

-A chain of manufacture and supply that includes even the most robust treatment process as a risk management measure has the potential for failure and therefore the department will need to ensure that there are multiple risk management measures along the chain before issuing a permit to import.
+A chain of manufacture and supply that includes even the most robust treatment process as a risk management measure has the potential for failure and therefore the department will need to ensure that there are multiple risk controls along the chain before issuing a permit to import.

-Applicants must confirm that they are able to supply detailed relevant, up-to-date information to support the department's biosecurity risk assessment before they apply for an import permit.
+Applicants must confirm that they are able to supply relevant, up-to-date information to support the department's biosecurity risk assessment before they apply for an import permit.